 One of the TMM husbands absolutely loves this hammock for camping.
 Throw a rainfly over the top and it can be used as a totally weatherproof tent.

 This hammock is unique because it can be adjusted into a variety of sleeping and lounging positions.
 The user can sleep flat (unlike regular hammocks!) and even adjust it so the hammock works like a chair.
 Definitely a top pick for guys who like to camp.

-One of my husband’s favorite camping items is this sleeping quilt from Enlightened Equipment.
+One of Rita’s husband’s favorite camping items is this sleeping quilt from Enlightened Equipment.
 Quilts are different than sleeping bags because they are not sewn into a tube and you don’t sleep on top of it.
 However, quilts, when paired with a good pad are just as warm as a regular bag, and weigh less.

-Men’s Gifts that are Worth the Splurge
+Men’s Gifts That are Worth the Splurge

 For anyone going out of bounds on their skis, an avalanche course is a critical investment.
 Even if a skier doesn’t “plan” to be in avalanche area, sometimes the unexpected still happens.

 An avalanche course teaches the student how to read snow, watch for danger, and how to handle a situation when it does go wrong.

 There is also a Level II Avalanche Course if someone already has taken Level I.

 A Garmin InReach Mini 2 is a satellite based messenger and emergency locator device.
 This device also maps locations and routes for the user.
 It is purpose built for outdoors people of all types.
 Everyone from sailors to backpackers use them in case of emergencies.